Table of Contents

 - Spinal cord injuries including traumatic disc herniations, paralysis, etc.

-- Pelvic fractures, trauma to urethra or vulva, rectal injuries
+- Pelvic fractures, trauma to the urethra or vulva, rectal injuries

 - Knee cap injuries, Achilles tendon, leg fractures, ligament injuries